BUMS vs MBBS - Which is better BUMS or MBBS?

 MBBS vs BUMS - Admission process

 For MBBS or BUMS, aspirants must have passed 12th with Physics, Chemistry & Biology.
 The admission to MBBS and BUMS is granted on the basis of score obtained in National Eligibility cum Entrance Test (NEET).
 Candidates who qualify NEET exam will appear for the counselling process.
 The NEET counselling is conducted by Medical Counselling Committee (MCC) for 15% All India Quota (AIQ) seats in government colleges and 100% in deemed/central universities.
 While 85% seats are filled through respective state authorities.
-For BUMS courses, the counselling process is conducted by Ayush Admissions Central Counseling Committee (AACCC), Ministry of Ayush, Government of India.
+For BUMS courses, the counselling process is conducted by Ayush Admissions Central Counselling Committee (AACCC), Ministry of Ayush, Government of India.

 MBBS vs BUMS - Syllabus